-If you haver ever made cauliflower rice with a hand grater/shredder and found cauliflower covering your entire kitchen, then SCROLL DOWN to watch the video, and watch how I end up with ZERO mess using my method.
+If you have ever made cauliflower rice with a hand grater/shredder and found cauliflower covering your entire kitchen, then watch the quick cooking video, and watch how I end up with ZERO mess using my method.

-Another point to remember with rice, is that many people either overeat (who eats just 1 measured cup) so could easily consume a few days worth of carbs in one sitting, or they cut back trying to be good, where in fact they haven’t even consumed the small amount of nutrients stated below.
+And remember with traditional white rice, is that many people either overeat (who eats just 1 cup?) so you could easily consume a few days' worth of carbs in just one sitting.

 Cauliflower 1 cup serving: 5.3g carbs, 2.5g fibre, 2.4g sugar, Vit A 0.3%, Vit B6 10%, Vit c 77%, calcium 2.2%, iron 2.4%, magnesium 4%

 White rice 1 cup cooked: 53.2g carbs, 0.6g fibre, 0.7g sugar, Vit A 0%, Vit B6 15%, Vit C 0%, calcium 0.6%, iron 15%, magnesium 21%

 Brown rice 1 cup cooked: 44.8g carbs, 3.5g fibre, 0.7g sugar, Vit A 0%, Vit B6 15%, Vit C 0%, calcium 2%, iron 4.5%, magnesium 21% (% of your daily requirement)